I had just thought to myself, when I crawled into bed sobbing...

 I have had a consistent and meaty daily spiritual practice for nearly a decade.
 And I still break down into a blubbering mess of snot, tears, and shame for my "weaknesses".

 And in those moments, I don't want anyone to know.

 And I tell myself in my most rational internal 'get your shit together' voice that "I am stronger than this."

 "I'm better than this."

-That "very strong" "very smart" thing-y you do.... could actually be the thing-y that's in your way of having what you want, be-ing who you want to be, and blocking you from having a different experience in your life.
+That "very strong" "very smart" thing-y you do.... could actually be the thing that's in your way of having what you want, or BE-ing who you want to be, and blocking you from having a different experience in your life.

-Maestro Jesus brought us to this very special "look out" and mountaintop where he burns the offerings for the people who come to him for healing illness to broken hearts and prayers for adundance and new jobs.
-He took a nap as Jessica and I meditated for our group in the Collective Feminine Wisdom Program.
+Maestro Jesus brought us to this very special "look out" and mountaintop where he burns the offerings for the people who come to him for healing illness to broken hearts and prayers for abundance and new jobs.
+He took a nap as Jessica and I offered prayers.